greyhoundforty/openshift101/workshop/pre-work/GETSTARTED.md

 2. If you do not have an account, you could create your own [IBM Cloud account][vcpi_code].

-3. [Click here to go to the Grant Cluster][grant_cluster] web page and enter your IBM ID (the email you used to sign up), the lab key from the instructor, and select the `US South (us-south)` region.
+3. [Click here to go to the Grant Cluster][grant_cluster] web page and enter your IBM ID (the email you used to sign up) and the lab key provided by the instructor.

     ![Get Clusters App](https://dsc.cloud/quickshare/Shared-Image-2019-09-16-09-53-30.png)

 4. You will be added to the IBM Lab account and granted access to a cluster.
 Note the name of your cluster.
-It will be something like: `roksd10-xx` or `roksd12-xx`.
+It will be something like: `rokslabXX`.

 5. Refresh your [IBM Cloud Dashboard](https://cloud.ibm.com)